e271828e/Flight.jl/docs/notes/design/framework_spec.md

 trajectory bit-identically.

-**The trace header captures the full initial state** `(x, m, z)` **plus the initial root-slot values** at `init!` (an unfed `mixture = 0.5` never appears in any batch, so replay is broken without them; the init/trim services own slot initialization (§16.6), and the header capture extends naturally) — the one full-state capture in a normal run, and the other half of what "given the initial state and the trace, the log is recomputable" requires.
+**The trace header captures the full initial state** `(x, m, z)` **plus the initial root-slot values** at `init!` — captured **after `apply!` and the slot writes, before the boundary-zero sequence runs** (§16.5).
+Both halves of that placement are load-bearing: the header holds the *resolved* stores and slots as values, never the sparse authored overlay (replay must survive edits to declared defaults — row 38's primary-data doctrine), and never the post-transition result — boundary zero is re-executed under replay (§12.12), so a post-sequence capture would re-fire authored-condition events on top of already-latched state.
+(An unfed `mixture = 0.5` never appears in any batch, so replay is broken without the slots; the init/trim services own slot initialization (§16.6), and the header capture extends naturally.)
+This is the one full-state capture in a normal run, and the other half of what "given the initial state and the trace, the log is recomputable" requires.
 Header plus batches are the *primary* record; everything else, the state trajectory included, is